 But this time around as I was planning two week road trip through Northern Norway I figured why not start off with a couple of days in Bodø?
 I didn’t know much about the city, but a few of my friends had talked about how cool it is so it seemed worth checking out.

 I loved Bodø.
 Like, I could have happily spent a lot more time there, and I hope to return many times in the future.
 And if you are thinking about passing through the city – stay a while!
 I promise it will be well worth your time.

-In fact since first writing this article I’ve now returned to Bodø six times, with plans to go back at least once more this winter.
+In fact since first writing this article I’ve now returned to Bodø eight times, with plans to go back at least once more this winter.
 You can read more about visiting Bodø in winter here.
 And if you’re wondering what to do in Bodø, read on!

 Bodø is the northern end of the train line

 The train line in Norway doesn’t go all the way up north, so if you want to see the Northern Lights or Midnight Sun but want to travel by train, Bodø is the perfect destination!

 The first time I visited Bodø I got the overnight train from Oslo to Trondheim, which was my first time staying in a sleeping compartment on a Norwegian train.
 The sleeper costs 930 kroner on top of the ticket price and fits two people (annoyingly you do have to reserve the entire compartment even if you’re traveling alone).
 So if you’re traveling with someone else I’d say it’s definitely worth it!
 It was probably the nicest sleeping compartment I’ve experienced on a train – and I’ve taken a lot of sleepers over the years.